DarthQadir/COVID-19-Spread-Simulator/README.md

 # Assumptions for the example below, and in general:
 - It just for Sindh's districts, no neighbouring cities on the border of sindh are involved.
 - There is no quarantine involved.
 People infected are allowed to travel.
 Since I modeled this for Pakistan where I don't believe there are enough testing kits available, I believe this assumption won't make a difference.
+I will gladly add the feature if someone wishes me to.
 - Poisson distribution used for rate of spread.
 - Weight of inflow and outflow traffic between cities is the same.
 - Population remains constant (have not modeled death of people due to corona because I don't expect there to be so many deaths to have   an impact on the simulation)